 The Murphy Lake Property comprises 8 mineral claims with an area of 609 ha.
 This Property is located in the eastern Athabasca Basin, on the west edge of the favourable Wollaston-Mudjatik lithologic trend.

-The Property covers a curvilinear EM conductor that is a splay to the east off of a regional conductive trend that is host to the La Rocque Uranium Zone, 4.5km to the west, where intersections along a 400m drill defined strike length have returned up to 18.6% uranium over 2.7m, along with high values of associated base metals and gold.
-The same trend hosts the Hurricane Uranium Zone recently discovered by ISO Energy Ltd., at present 575m long, 75m across and 11m thick.
+The Property covers a curvilinear EM conductor that is a splay to the east from a regional conductive trend.
+This trend hosts the La Rocque Uranium Zone, 4.5 km to the west, where intersections along a 400 m drill-defined strike length have returned up to 18.6% uranium over 2.7 m, along with high values of associated base metals and gold.
+The same trend hosts the Hurricane Uranium Zone recently discovered by ISO Energy Ltd., which is currently 575 m long, 75 m across, and 11 m thick.

-Historic drilling by Areva along the conductor within the Property intersected a graphitic and sulphide rich basement conductive unit, with assays up to 199 ppm uranium at 350m depth, just above the unconformity.
+Historic drilling by Areva along the conductor within the Property intersected a graphitic and sulphide rich basement conductive unit, with assays up to 199 ppm uranium at 350 m depth, just above the unconformity.

-A five-hole, 2,502m first pass drill program was carried out in July.
-The intersection of encouraging graphite and sulphide rich basement structures prompted the Company to continue to define the structures northward with ground EM Geophysics.
-The drill program was expanded and drill hole ML22-006 intersected a 2.0m interval of variable radioactivity including a 0.5m interval with a maximum of 2300cps, 20.9m below the Athabasca Unconformity, occurring from 323.0m to 325.0m.
-An additional 8 holes for a total of 4,347m were drilled along strike and up and down dip from the intersection without intersecting further radioactivity.
+A five-hole, first-pass drill program spanning 2,502 m was initiated in July 2022.
+The intersection of encouraging graphite and sulphide-rich basement structures prompted the Company to continue to define the structures northward with ground EM Geophysics.
+The drill program was expanded and drill hole ML22-006 intersected a two-meter interval of variable radioactivity including a 0.5 m interval with a maximum of 2,300 cps, 20.9 m below the Athabasca Unconformity, occurring from 323.0 m to 325.0 m.
+An additional eight holes for a total of 4,347 m were drilled along strike and up and down dip from the intersection without intersecting further radioactivity.
 Samples of split drill core were submitted to SRC Geoanalytical Laboratories, and the geochemical analyses are pending.